The Toyota Way – “Five Why”

 - Don’t protect your territory.
 It is critical that all players focus on solving the problem, rather than playing defense.

 - Don’t criticize.
-Obviously, if people are afraid to tell the truth for fear they will be criticized, disciplined or belittled, they will not participate.
+People will not participate if they are afraid to tell the truth for fear they will be criticized, disciplined or belittled.

 - Remember, the people who do the work every day typically have a good idea of how to solve the problem.
-When they are involved in the solution, they own the solution.
 You don’t have to sell it.
 Self-management is the best management.

 - Encourage brainstorming.